JustinDudley/filter-and-sort/testing/TESTING README.txt

 TESTING README

 Newest material:
-The input file is the main test input file.
-It has all sorts of alg examples designed to trip up the app if the app isn't built right.
+The input file has all sorts of alg examples designed to trip up the app if the app isn't built right.
 Does it have enough variety to really catch everything?
 Probably not.
 But it's close.

 So far I just have a BASELINE output file, for the existing baseline (non-optional) tests.
 If I add more restrictions to the baseline,